Azure/azure-sdk-for-net/sdk/cognitivelanguage/Azure.AI.Language.Conversations.Authoring/samples/Sample5_ConversationsAuthoring_DeleteProject.md

 Console.WriteLine($"Project deletion completed with status: {operation.GetRawResponse().Status}");
 ```

-To delete a project, call DeleteProject on the ConversationalAnalysisAuthoring client.
+To delete a project, call DeleteProject on the AnalyzeConversationAuthoring client.
 The method returns an Operation object containing the status of the deletion request, and the operation-location header can be used to track the deletion process.